brona-ruzicka/malformed-osc.js/README.md

 Additionally it modifies when the port option defaults to the `osc.defaults` to match the official documentation (bugfix).

+This fork is may be installed from npm as `$ npm install malformed-osc`.

 *Now follows the amended original documentation of osc.js.*

 osc.js